Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Difference Between #VanLife and Tiny Homes

-The Tiny Home movement shares many of the same values people who choose #VanLife, like minimalism and financial freedom.
-But their structures are significantly different.
+The Tiny Home movement shares many values with #VanLife, like minimalism and financial freedom.
+But they are significantly different.

-Tiny homes are exactly what they sound like – everything you’d expect from a home but just significantly smaller.
-They have all the amenities you’d want or need in a home, it’s just small and usually able to be moved around.
-They can be built on a foundation, but are often able to be attached to a trailer.
+Tiny homes are exactly what they sound like – everything you’d expect from an average home but on a smaller scale.
+They can be built on a foundation, but are often attached to a trailer.
 This means they can also be detached from a trailer, but they’re less mobile than converted vans.

 The Complaints